Whitehaven Beach Bliss

 - Refreshments, snacks

-RRP – $289.00 per person – based on minimum 2 passengers travelling
+RRP – $329.00 per person – based on minimum 2 passengers travelling at the same time.

 Flights can take up to 3 guests so you maybe sharing with other people.
 There is a weight limit per person per seat at 135kgs.